Prajjwal2051/Key-Logger/README.md

 - Any illegal surveillance activities
 - Violating privacy laws or terms of service

-**Users are solely responsible for compliance with applicable laws and regulations.**

----

 ## 🚀 Features

 - **Real-time Keystroke Capture**: Records all keyboard input including special keys